System-Glitch/SHA256/README.md

 ### Sample program

 Provide as many strings as you want.
-The programm will hash all of them in order.
+The program will hash all of them in order.

 ```
 $ ./SHA256 "string" "string2"